 Keeping in mind that most of us are pressed for time, I have attempted to fast-track users to the core subject matter, and to show by example rather than lengthy explanation.
 This should be of particular benefit to those of you preparing for exams.
 The color scheme has also been kept simple, with good contrast throughout to enhance legibility and facilitate printing.

-Get in touch via the feedback page, and thank you for today's visit!
+Do get in touch via the feedback page, and thank you for today's visit!

 Guide to writing with precision